310mc/https-310mc.github.io-tl/source/_posts/stella_maris/prologue.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
 With the five of us together!
-We are “Fish Ryuseitai”!
+We are “fish Ryuseitai”!
 {% endbubble %}

 {% bubble Kanata v2 %}